18 Best Free & Paid Video Editing Software No WatermarkTIPS

 The free version can only export to 720p YouTube or Video, but the monthly licence plan allows you to edit in

-in paid version.
+video support only in paid version.
 Some users may find Lightworks too advanced.

 Available on Windows, Mac , iOS, and Android OS | Free and Paid